chisophugis/lbd/source/llvmstructure.rst

 Cpu0 Instruction and LLVM Target Description
 ============================================

-In this chapter, I show you the cpu0 instruction format first.
+This chapter shows you the cpu0 instruction format first.
-Next, I introduce the llvm structure by copy and paste the related article from llvm web site.
+Next, the llvm structure is introduced to you by copy and paste the related article from llvm web site.
+The llvm structure introduced here is extracted from the asop web site.
+You can read the whole article from the asop web site.
-After that I will show you how to write register and instruction definitions (Target Description File) which will be used in next chapter.
+After that we will show you how to write register and instruction definitions (Target Description File) which will be used in next chapter.

 CPU0 processor architecture
 ---------------------------

-I copy and redraw figures in english in this section.
+We copy and redraw figures in english in this section.
 This `web site <http://ccckmit.wikidot.com/ocs:cpu0>`_ is chinese version and here is `english version
 <http://translate.google.com.tw/translate?js=n&prev=_t&hl=zh-TW&ie=UTF-8&layout=